Tap-tatatap. Tap-tatatap. Tap-tatatap.

 “Blue, back up.
 You want it to remember one of our pokemon defeating it.”

 Blue lets out a breath, the nods and steps to the side.
 “You got something in mind?”

 “Yeah.”
 Red reclips spinarak’s ball and takes out another one.
-“Go, pichu!”
+“Go, Pichu!”

 The yellow rodent appears in a flash of light, and immediately darts to its master’s side, tail quivering up as it stares at the struggling shiftry.
-“Why her?”
+“Why him?”
 Blue asks, then answers his own question.
 “Distance and resistance.”